Top 5 websites to sell your book in China in 2022

 You heard the Chinese book market is expanding and now you want to try selling your book in China.
-Well, there’s one thing you should know: as online sales are the best source of money in China, to sell your book on top websites must be the first step of your strategy.
+Well, there’s one thing you should know: as online sales are the best source of money in China, selling your book on top websites must be the first step of your strategy.

 Why should you sell your book on top websites in China？